A Doubly Stochastic Simulator with Applications in Arrivals Modeling and Simulation: Introduction

 \section{Introduction}

-In many areas in the domain of operations research and management science, such as service systems, logistics and supply chain systems, and financial systems, the randomness of arrivals is a primary source of uncertainty.
+For several areas in the domain of operations research and management science, such as service systems, logistics and supply chain systems, and financial systems, the randomness of arrivals is one primary source of uncertainty.
 The arrivals can be customer flows, demand orders, traffic, among others.
-To put the discussion in context, in this paper, we consider \textit{demand arrivals} to a system that have cycles of operations.
-A cycle can be a day, a week, or a month.
-Demands arrive at these systems according to a continuous-time stochastic process whose arrival rate is typically non-stationary and likely also contains complicated dependence/correlation structure at different time scales.
-The uncertainties in these arrival processes cannot always be predicted.
-Appropriately modeling and statistically characterizing the arrival processes is critical for policy evaluation and performance evaluation in these systems.
-In addition, efficiently simulating new arrival data that contains certain statistical features is often needed in many decision-making tools and future-planning tools.
-Based on these needs, our work centers around providing new and effective approaches for the modeling, estimation, and simulation of arrival processes that have potentially complicated non-stationary and stochastic structures.
+To put the discussion in context, in this paper, we consider {demand arrivals} to a system that have cycles of operations.
+A cycle can be a day or a week.
+Appropriately modeling and statistically characterizing the arrival processes is critical for policy evaluation and performance evaluation in the related systems.
+Further, efficiently simulating new arrival data that contains certain statistical features is often needed for what-if simulation analysis and decision-making.
+After a statistical model is characterized, efficiently simulating new arrival data that contains certain statistical features is often needed for what-if simulation analysis and decision-making.
+However, the non-stationarities such as time-of-day effects and complicated correlation structures presented in many arrival data give rise to challenges in statistically reliable modeling and estimation.
+To address these needs and challenges, this work provides new and effective approaches for the modeling, estimation, and simulation of arrival processes that have potentially complicated non-stationary and stochastic structures.